What to do if you’re in debt

 Firstly, speak to your lenders (or creditors) to explain your situation and ask for help.

 Lenders have a responsibility to treat you fairly.
-Often, they can offer support options such as:
+They can often offer support options like:

 Money Helper has advice about talking to your lender if you need more information.